 A Garden Resource Center offers extensive information about individual plantings, seasonal displays, gardening techniques.
 There is also material about the history and evolution of the Filoli gardens.
 It also serves as a gardening and horticultural resource for the entire area, offering lectures, blogs and lecture series.

 Filoli Estate History

 The house was built in 1917 by William Bowers Bourn, a San Francisco millionaire whose wealth came from gold mining.
-Construction of the large property took 2 years while it took 12 years to build the formal gardens, which were completed in 1929.
+Construction of the large property took 2 years while it took another 12 years to complete the formal gardens, which were completed in 1929.